 You (and your spouse, if you're married) have the primary responsibility of paying for your higher education.
 Sometimes, however, a family's resources are not enough to pay all the expenses related to obtaining an advanced degree.
 Different types of financial aid - including grants, scholarships, loans, work-study and other graduate-specific programs - are available to help.

-For additional information about paying for graduate school, review the Graduate Students area of the Mapping Your Future website and the Graduate and Professional Students page at Federal Student Aid’s StudentAid.gov.
+For additional information about paying for graduate school, review the Graduate Students area of the Mapping Your Future website and the Financial Aid for Graduate and Professional Degree Students brochure, which may be accessed at Federal Student Aid’s StudentAid.gov.